JimHotchkiss/hackers-hike-project-app/NOTES.md

   * I'd also like to read about layout and yields, and maybe implement that on my app ~ Made change to the migration tables to reflect a more realistic description ~ This morning I'm building out the U and the D of the CRUD functionality.
 ~ However, I need to stop and define and emplement a :slug method, so people can search by the name of the hike and not it's unique :id number
+~ Okay, just spent most of the morning getting the 'checked' funcionality to work